Emersonandrey11/BareSTM32/readme.md

 # Bare Metal Programming on a STM32F030K6 microcontroller board

 The main goal of this project is to create an embedded application from scratch which will serve for studying embedded programing and for future applications.
-The hardware is a basic microcontroller board which has only the necessary componentes to run it.
+The hardware is a basic microcontroller board which has only the necessary componentes to run it like:

+- An LQFP32 STM32F030K6 microcontroller
+- Header pins to access the microcontroller board

 ## Coding